Jump to section:

 - All costs incurred must be consistent with policies, regulations, and the terms of the contract

 - Document the business purpose of each transaction adequately

 - When questions arise about a particular cost/transaction department administrators must communicate with principal investigators to determine and record a detailed justification

-- Whenever questions arise please work with Sponsored Project Services to understand the specific terms and conditions of your project
+- Whenever questions arise please work with Sponsored Projects & Contracting Services to understand the specific terms and conditions of your project

 The audit agency or sponsor notifies the university of an audit by letter.
 The letter should clearly define the scope of the audit and the date.
 Sufficient lead time is necessary in order to pull appropriate documents and schedule office space for the auditor.

-If you receive an audit request through letter, email or a phone call, please forward it to Sponsored Project Services or call SPS and ask to be connected with the audit coordinator.
+If you receive an audit request through letter, email or a phone call, please forward it to Sponsored Projects & Contracting Services or call SPCS and ask to be connected with the audit coordinator.

-Please do not forward any financial or technical information directly to auditors without the involvement of SPS or Research, Discovery & Innovation.
+Please do not forward any financial or technical information directly to auditors without the involvement of SPCS or Research, Discovery & Innovation.